Trainz: Trainz Simulator 2 Mac

 Trainz Simulator 2 Mac was released on 27 March 2014 via the Mac App Store, which amongst other things, introduced an online multiplayer feature.
 It is a port of Trainz 12.

 Trainz Driver 2: iPhone

 Trainz Driver 2 leveraged the iPad updates and introduced the powerful route editing tools to the phone.
-It has TS2009’s game engine built into it.
+It has TS2009s game engine built into it.
+Conversely, Trainz Simulator 2 for the iPad was released around the same time.
+The user interface from the original Trainz Driver would also be implemented in the Trainz Simulator 2 iPad release.

+Both Trainz Driver 2 and Trainz Simulator 2 have been criticized for packaging community-made freeware content as payware content.